Industrial Automation Tech Note 50 - TNIA50

 Step 4 - Creating a Type

 AWS uses Types to group devices into categories.
 While not strictly necessary, we shall be creating a type to hold all our Crimson-based devices.
-To do this, select the Manage option in the left-hand menu and select the Types option under that.
-A window will appear saying that you do not have any types.
-Press the button labeled Create a Thing Type to create our new type.
+On the right side of the IOT Core console find and expand All Devices and select Thing Types.
+Select Create Thing Type button in the upper right.

 As you learn more about AWS, you might want to create different types to provide a finer-grained grouping of your devices.
 This will make it easier to search for and manage the devices associated with, for example, a particular site or a particular project.